What is Mindful Masturbation and How Can It Benefit Your Sex Life?

 3. Don’t worry about it

-The overwhelming majority of the time, my answer to “Dear Amy, please help, the only way I can reliably orgasm is by doing this thing” is “….then do that thing.”
+But when people message me to ask, “Dear Amy, please help, the only way I can reliably orgasm is by doing this thing”, my answer is very likely to be “….then do that thing.”

 A lot of people are afraid that they, or their partners, will find the stimulation they get from a toy to be so overwhelmingly amazing that they won’t have any need for partnered sex in the future.

-Again, this is not only completely lacking in evidence, I’ve actually found the opposite is more often true.
-Exploring my sexuality through toys has increased my potential for erotic enjoyment and therefore improved the partnered sex I have.
-I am not the only person to have reported this kind of experience.
+Again, this fear is not remotely evidence-based.
+In fact, I’ve found that the opposite is more often true.
+Many people find that exploring their sexuality through toys increases their potential for erotic enjoyment and therefore improves the partnered sex they have.

 A toy, however much you love it, cannot be a substitute for a partner.
-Terms like “battery operated boyfriend” or “the perfect lover” to describe toys have a lot to answer for.
-Until a toy is sentient, there for me, makes me laugh, snuggles me at night, watches Netflix with me, takes me on adventures and brings me coffee, it is NOT a boyfriend/lover/partner – it’s an inanimate object, a tool through which to experience pleasure.
+Companies that use terms like “battery operated boyfriend” or “the perfect lover” to describe toys have a lot to answer for.
+So does that stupid scene in Sex & the City.
+Until a toy is sentient, shows up for me emotionally, makes me laugh, snuggles me at night, watches Netflix with me, takes me on adventures and brings me coffee, it is NOT a boyfriend/lover/partner.
+It’s an inanimate object, a tool through which to experience pleasure.

-So let’s stop with the “vibrators are addictive” bullshit and let people have orgasms in the ways that work for them, yes?
+Let’s stop it and allow people to have orgasms in the ways that work for them.